fusioncharts/dev_centre_docs/chart-guide/standard-charts/spline-charts.md

 To render a single-series spline area chart, set the `type` attribute to `splinearea`.

-A simple single-series spline area area 2D chart looks like this:
+A simple single-series spline area 2D chart looks like this:

 {% embed_all standard-charts-spline-charts-example-4.js %}